PRICING

 There is a time and place for hiring a solo videographer or an internal video producer, and a place for hiring a production company or creative agency.

-A solo camera person, small provider, or internal video team member may be right if:
+A solo camera person, freelancer, or internal video team member may be right if:

 You find yourself needing quick internal interviews or messages with the C-Suite.